KoeketieneDesign/vat-checker/README.md

 ### Twig filter

-You can use the `|vat` filter to format a VAT number.
+You can use the `|vat` filter to validate a VAT number.
 If you want company info add `info` as param to the function

 ```twig
 {{ entry.vatField|vat }}